1-2-3 Corona: Production

-The script writers were inspired by a real children's circus, Rose, that was a popular attraction in the city of Pößneck during the first post-war years.
+The scriptwriters were inspired by a real children's circus, Rose, that was a popular attraction in the city of Pößneck during the first post-war years.
 1-2-3 Corona was the first DEFA picture to be filmed in UFA's old studio in Potsdam-Babelsberg, which was turned into the DEFA Feature Films Studio.
 Outdoor photography took place in Charlottenburg and Prenzlauer Berg.

 Reception

 1-2-3 Corona had its premiere in East Berlin's Babylon Cinema.
 It was viewed by some eight million people.
 The Catholic Film Service defined it as a "realistic picture, managing to create an entertaining film with modest resources."

 Author Peter Pleyer regarded it as a classical "Rubble film", that "tried to provide some optimism".